MuradCade/muradcade/README.md

 I'm a Full Stack Developer with a passion for building web applications.
 I enjoy working on both the backend and frontend, and I’m constantly learning to improve my skills.

 ### 💻 What I Do:
-- Backend: PHP, Laravel, MySQL, Redis
+- Backend: PHP, Laravel, Redis

 - Frontend: HTML, CSS, JavaScript, Vue.js